go-delve/delve/CONTRIBUTING.md

 When filing an issue, make sure to answer these five questions:

 1. What version of Delve are you using (`dlv -v`)?
+2. What version of Go are you using? (`go version`)?
-2. What operating system and processor architecture are you using?
+3. What operating system and processor architecture are you using?
-3. What did you do?
+4. What did you do?
-4. What did you expect to see?
+5. What did you expect to see?
-5. What did you see instead?
+6. What did you see instead?

 ## Contributing code